shimadasoftware/data-analysis-path/course 2/concepts.md

 ## Module 4

-1. Who are the primary and secondary stakeholders?
+### Understand your audience

+Before you communicate, think about
-2. Who is managing the data?
+1. Who your audience is
-3. Where can you go for help?
+2. What they already know
+3. What they need to know
+4. How you can communicate that effectively to them